 The Museum is closed during the months October through April.
 Call for a tour of the museum or e-mail.

+Telephone is not answered regularly so leave us a message, better yet e-mail us.
 Appointments at any other time can be made for the Museum, the Harris House or the Gerth Cabin and are welcome.
 Just call or email!
-When making calls to the museum October to April leave a voice message or better yet send us an e-mail.
+When making calls to the museum October to April leave a voice message or better yet send us an e-mail: information@historyandersoncoks.org

 Copyright © 2019 Anderson County Historical Society - All Rights Reserved.